thiagorlopes/keep/README.md

 After a pipeline run, the final table of credit metrics (`fct_credit_metrics_by_customer`) is displayed.

 For deeper, ad-hoc analysis, you can query the data directly using the **[JupyterLab environment](http://localhost:8888)**.
 The notebook at `analytics/analytics_development.ipynb` provides example queries.

-## Project Structure
-The project is organized into the following main directories:
-- `app/`: Contains the Streamlit front-end application for the Analyst UI.
-- `api_mock/`: A Flask application that mocks the Flinks API for fetching bank statements.
-- `pipelines/`: Python scripts for the data ingestion and transformation pipelines (Bronze/Silver layers).
-- `analytics/`: The dbt project where all the business logic and financial metrics are defined and calculated.
-- `data_lake/`: A local Delta Lake store for the raw and transformed data.
-- `docs/`: Project documentation.

 ## Taktile Integration
 The final step of the analysis is to send the metrics calculated by dbt to the Taktile decisioning engine.